njaldea/nil-gate/README.md

 namespace nil::gate::traits
 {
-    template <typename T>
+    template <typename To>
     struct compatibility<
         T
-    //  ┣━━━━━━━━ first template type is the type to convert from
+    //  ┣━━━━━━━━ first template type is the type to convert to
     //  ┗━━━━━━━━ this is normally the type expected by the node std::reference_wrapper<const T>,
-    //  ┗━━━━━━━━ second template type is the type to convert to
+    //  ┗━━━━━━━━ second template type is the type to convert from
     >
     {
-        static const T& convert(
-            const std::reference_wrapper<const T>& u
+        static const T& convert(const std::reference_wrapper<const T>& u) {
-        //  ┗━━━━━━━━ this data will be alive through the lifetime of the edge owning it )
-        {
             return u.get();
         }
     };
+    template <typename To>
+    struct compatibility<
+        std::reference_wrapper<const T>,
+    //  ┣━━━━━━━━ first template type is the type to convert to
+    //  ┗━━━━━━━━ this is normally the type expected by the node T
+    //  ┗━━━━━━━━ second template type is the type to convert from
+    >
+    {
+        static std::reference_wrapper<const T> convert(const T& u)
+        {
+            return u;
         }

-std::reference_wrapper<const int> switcher(bool flag, int a, int b) {
-    return flag ? a : b;
+    };
 }

+std::reference_wrapper<const int> switcher(bool flag, int a, int b);

 void consumer(int);